YinLinCMU/BouceFree/README.md

 # BouceFree

 ## PM Report by Yichen Liu

  + Week0: Add barriers to the game

- Not finished, developer can't find a good barrier so she changed the plan
+ Not finished, developer can't find a good barrier so plan changed.

  + Week1: Add looping bounce

- Finished and polished
+ Instead of creating barriers, loop the movement of character from top to bottom when it is out of bound(Finished.)

  + Week2: Add Scores

- Finished
+ Now the user can see the score of their progress(Finished.)

  + Week3: Add sound effects